 The Effect of Having a Hispanic Last Name on Labor Market Outcomes

-I provide the results to the estimation of equation 1 in Tables 7 and 8 on unemployment and log earnings.
-I estimate the mean unemployment of White, Native-born, Hispanics men aged 25-40.
-I estimate the mean wages of White, U.S.-born, Hispanic men aged 25- 40 who are employed FTFY as waged and salaried workers.
+I provide the results of the estimation of equation 1 in Tables 7 and 8 on unemployment and log earnings.
+I estimate the mean unemployment and mean wages of White US-born Hispanic men aged 25-40 who are employed full-time.
 I also restrict the sample to children of HW and WH (omitted) parents.
 Column 1 in Table 8 is the average crude earnings gap in log annual earnings between HW workers and their WH peers.
-In the next 4 columns, I introduce the results with controls for hours worked, state FE, year FE, age FE, Education FE, and parental background.
+In the next 4 columns, I introduce the results with controls for hours worked, state fixed effects (FE), year FE, age FE, education FE, and parental background.

-In addition to examining earnings, I also analyzed the effect of having a Hispanic last name on unemployment rates.
+I also analyzed the effect of having a Hispanic last name on unemployment rates.
 Table 7 presents the results of this analysis.
 Column 1 shows that individuals with Hispanic last names (HW) have a 1 percentage point higher unemployment rate compared to those with White last names.
-This gap persists even after controlling for age, state fixed effects, year fixed effects, and state-year fixed effects (Column 2), though the significance level drops.
+This discrepancy persists even after controlling for age, state FE, year FE, and state-year FE (Column 2), though the significance is lower.
 When education is included as a control

 (Column 3), the gap remains at 1 percentage point.
-Finally, after controlling for parental background (Column 4), the 1 percentage point difference in unemployment rates be- comes statistically insignificant.
-These results suggest that while there is an initial unem- ployment gap associated with having a Hispanic last name, much of this difference can be explained by factors such as education and parental background.
-The mean unemploy- ment rate for individuals with Hispanic last names (HW) is 7% across all specifications.
+Finally, after controlling for parental background (Column 4), the 1 percentage point difference in unemployment rates becomes statistically insignificant.
+These results suggest that while there is an initial unemployment gap associated with having a Hispanic last name, much of this difference can be explained by factors such as education and parental background and does not necessarily reflect discrimination.
+The mean unemployment rate for individuals with Hispanic last names (HW) is 7% across all specifications.

 Overall, the crude gap between HW and WH workers is equal to 5 percentage points (Table 8 column 1).
-An inter-ethnic with a Hispanic last name earns 5 percentage points less than an inter-ethnic with a White last name.
-Even after controlling for hours worked, and including state, year, and age FEs in the estimation, the gap stays at 5 percentage points.
-This gap, however, could be entirely explained by educational differences.
-An inter-ethnic with a Hispanic last name earns 1 percentage points less than an inter-ethnic with a White last name, but the result is statistically insignificant.
+An interethnic worker with a Hispanic last name earns 5 percentage points less than an interethnic worker with a White last name.
+Even after controlling for hours worked, and including state, year, and age FEs in the estimation, the gap stays at 5 percentage points; however, the difference could be attributed to educational differences.
+An interethnic individual with a Hispanic last name earns 1 percentage point less than one with a White last name, but the result is statistically insignificant.

 Sensitivity Analysis

-Since Hispanics are a very heterogeneous group, I conduct a sensitivity analysis on different samples of Hispanics.
-To increase the sample size of my analysis I estimate equation 1 using weekly earnings as a dependent variable.
-Weekly earnings are available in all the monthly CPS surveys and not just the March Supplement.
-I present the results to these estimations in tables A.4, A.5, A.6, and A.7.
+Since Hispanics are very heterogeneous, I conduct a sensitivity analysis on different groups.
+To increase the sample size of my analysis, I estimate equation 1 using weekly earnings as a dependent variable in Tables A.4, A.5, A.6, and A.7.